 Kevin has been consistently recognized for many years for excellence in the practice of law by Chambers USA, Best Lawyers in America, Legal 500, Benchmark Litigation, Super Lawyers, and Washingtonian Magazine.

 Kevin grew up in Pittsburgh, Pennsylvania.
 He graduated magna cum laude from Dartmouth College in 1988 where he was elected to Phi Beta Kappa.
 He received his J.D., magna cum laude, from Harvard Law School, where he served as an Editor of the Harvard Law Review.
 After a clerkship for Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit, Kevin joined Williams & Connolly in 1992 and has been a partner since 2000.
-He served as a member of the Firm's Executive Committee from 2009 to 2012.
+He currently serves as a member of the Firm's Executive Committee.